Assembly Bill 890

 General Information

 In September 2020, Governor Gavin Newsom signed Assembly Bill (AB) 890 (Wood, Chapter 265, Statutes of 2020) into law which created two new categories of Nurse Practitioners (NP) that can function within a defined scope of practice without standardized procedures.
+Certain provisions of the bill were later amended by passage of SB 1451 (Ashby, Chapter 481, Statutes of 2024).

 These new categories of NPs are: